 8 Coronation Ave, Pottsville, NSW 2489

-Just a short drive down the coast is the relaxed coastal town of Pottsville, now home to contemporary Australian restaurant PIPIT by Chef Ben Devlin and Yen Trinh.
+Just a short drive down the coast is the relaxed coastal town of Pottsville.
+Pottsville is now home to contemporary Australian restaurant PIPIT by Chef Ben Devlin and Yen Trinh.
 The menu focuses on the Northern Rivers coastal lifestyle featuring wood fired cooking and the best of local produce.
 Ben’s former role as Head Chef at Paper Daisy cements his understanding of the area and how simply working with the best your area has to offer, is key.

 6 – 8 Marine Parade, Byron Bay, NSW 2481

 An iconic surf side location in the exclusive enclave of Wategos Beach, Rae’s has long been the place when you desire a peacefully secluded escape.
 The al fresco dining room headed up by Chef Jason Saxby is THE place for a long Sunday lunch.
 The menu with its Mediterranean influence features the best of the region.
 A recent menu go-to for me: Tagliolini pasta, spanner crab, bottarga and bush tomato crumb.
 Paired with a glass of crisp Chablis.

 Tucked in a lane way behind the most Byron of watering holes, the iconic Beach Hotel, sits on what the owners regard as “A little slice of Paris by the Sea.”
 Supernatural Cellars offers natural wines and salty seaside snacks.
 On a recent visit, a glass of Claus Preisinger “Puszta Libre” hit the spot perfectly.
 Next time, I will ensure there is time for snacks as the menu looked great!

 4 Mullumbimbi St, Brunswick Heads NSW 2483